The Thundermans Return: Production

 On March 2, 2023, it was announced that a follow-up film to the Nickelodeon television series The Thundermans, titled The Thundermans Return was in development at Nickelodeon Productions, to serve as a potential backdoor pilot to a revival/sequel series.
-The entire cast are set to return for the feature film.
+The entire cast of the original series had been set to reprise their roles in the feature film.
 Trevor Kirschner had been hired to direct, with series creator and showrunner Jed Spingarn writing the screenplay, and Zack Olin and Shauna Phelan producing.

 Filming

 Principal photography began on April 3, 2023, in Los Angeles.

 Release

 On December 2, 2023, it was announced that The Thundermans Return would premiere on Nickelodeon and Paramount+ on March 7, 2024.
 The first teaser trailer was released the same month.
 The second trailer was released on February 11, 2024 during Super Bowl LVIII.
 An extended sneak peek was shown on February 21, 2024.
 The Thundermans Return was released on DVD on April 2, 2024.